 - Practice focused, deep breathing.
 If you can even out your breath on a regular basis, it will slow your heart rate down and help you stay calm.

 - Write your thoughts down.
 Getting your thoughts out of your head and onto paper or a screen can make things appear less daunting, release pent up emotions, and grant you more self-awareness.
 There are more than 200 studies that show writing is has a positive effect on your mental health.
 There is no need to show this to anyone, or even keep your writing, or follow any structure.
 Any type of writing that helps you relax is good for your mental health.

 - Keep your diet as healthy as possible.
 Although changing your diet is a long-term strategy, eating something healthy and nourishing today can help improve your mood and energy levels.
-The Banyans Health and Wellness Clinical Nutritionist Lisa Cutforth recommends eating regularly and filling your diet with wholefoods and minimally processed healthy foods to stabilise your blood sugar.
+Clinical Nutritionist Lisa Cutforth recommends eating regularly and filling your diet with wholefoods and minimally processed healthy foods to stabilise your blood sugar.
 “Hunger and blood sugar highs and lows can make feelings of anxiety worse.
 Avoid caffeine, especially coffee as it can worsen the experience of anxiety, and make you feel a little edgy,” Lisa says, adding that it could be time to seek medical input if alcohol is used to cope with feelings of anxiety.
 “Try to eat well, try camomile or decaf teas like rooibos and peppermint, and get support to self-regulate through stress.”

 - Exercise when you can.
 What is the best exercise to do for anxiety?
 It’s the exercise you can do.
 Choose your own exercise, something you enjoy, and do it as much and as regularly as you can manage.
 Your body and mind will thank you.

 Developed by qualified psychologists, this e-book goes through 5 actionable strategies you can implement to manage the stress and anxiety in your life.